 - Local health authorities

 - Local universities or colleges

-While it is not necessary for a CIS to meet all the above criteria at the on-set, it is important to keep these resources in mind moving forward.
-This project is aimed at helping communities to develop a sustainable CIS – in identifying areas of strength and potential barriers to success, we can work with communities to build technical capacities as well as develop strategies to overcome any perceived obstacles, be that on-going funding, developing partnership models or community outreach.
+While it is not necessary for a Tracking-Progress site to meet all the above criteria at the onset, it is important to keep these resources in mind moving forward.
+This project is aimed at helping communities to develop a sustainable site.
+In identifying areas of strength and potential barriers to success, we can work with communities to build technical capacities as well as develop strategies to overcome any perceived obstacles, including ongoing funding, developing partnership models or community outreach.

 Start building your Tracking-Progress site today

 IISD is committed to helping governments, academic institutions and NGOs establish Tracking-Progress sites in their communities.
 If you would like to establish a site in your community, email tracki[email protected] to learn how our low-cost, hands-on training and user friendly tool works.

 Download this resource here: Tracking-Progress Sustainability Criteria Overview